-- · Objects in the tank or pit. - Sharp corners that are perpendicular to the path of the radar beam.

-Sudden changes in tank diameter in the path of the radar beam.
+- Objects in the tank or silo. - Sharp corners that are perpendicular to the path of the radar beam. - Sudden changes in tank diameter in the path of the radar beam.

-Do not install the device above objects in the tank (ladder, supports etc.) or pit.
-Objects in the tank or pit can cause interference signals.
+Do not install the device above objects in the silo (ladder, supports etc.) or pit.
+Objects in the silo or pit can cause interference signals.
 If there are interference signals, the device will not measure correctly.

-If it is not possible to install the device on another part of the tank or pit, do an empty spectrum scan.
-For more data, refer to Empty spectrum recording on page 111.
+If it is not possible to install the device on another part of the silo or pit, do an empty spectrum scan.